lihebi/viki-md/src/Z-buffer/tmp.md

 Add to .shrc

 ```
+# because when X is not started, run transset will result in error.
+# In the true terminal, $TERM is set as "linux"
+# When use terminal emulator, $TERM is set as name specified by the emulator.
+# So it can be used in every emulator, including "xterm" and "urxvt"
-transset-df -a > /dev/null
+[ $TERM != "linux" ] && transset-df -a > /dev/null
 ```

-start a composite manager(xcompmgr for example)
+start a composite manager(xcompmgr for example).
+Just add this to `.xinitrc`

 ```
 xcompmgr -c &